DCFUKSURMOM/Phantom-Satellite/README.md

 I will no longer be doing GTK 3 builds, GTK builds do not look or function any differently but they use more ram (I will keep the config file up and it will stay updated with any config tweaks for anyone that wants GTK3)

-You can build Phantom Satellite the same way you build stock Pale Moon using the instructions on the Pale Moon website
+You can build Phantom Satellite the same way you build stock Pale Moon using the instructions on the Pale Moon website I have not attempted a Windows build but I see no reason why it should not work, theming may not be consitent on Windows though because I've mostly focused on Linux

 * [Build for Windows](https://developer.palemoon.org/build/windows/)
 * [Build for Linux](https://developer.palemoon.org/build/linux/)